FileEditor97/Nohi-bot-server-status/README.md

 - (Possibly) Display other information about the server
 - ~Fix problem with image(graph) cutting off on mobile client~
 - ~Option to toggle player data - time on server.
 Maybe change alltogether list to multiple collumns. ~
+- Fix unballanced data addition to json when refresh button is called (data must be saved with stable interval)

 ## src/config.json